Blueprint for Building An AI-native system for Your Insurance Agency

 +--------------------------------------------------+

-Cost Analysis: AI Employee vs. Human CSR
+Cost Analysis: AI-native system vs. Human CSR

-| Metric | Human CSR | AI Employee (DIY) | AI Employee (Partner) |
+| Metric | Human CSR | AI-Native System (DIY) | AI-Native System (Partner) |

 |---|---|---|---|